Bargain cashmere tests thrifty Japan's taste for little luxuries

 “It’s possible that the pricing policies will face bigger challenges than the market’s optimism suggests,” said Yamate.
 He forecasts an 8 percent drop in Fast Retailing’s operating profit in the current financial year.

 The success of Seven & I’s premium brands may have encouraged Fast Retailing.
-The operator of Japan’s biggest convenience store chain sells luxury home-brand food and drinks made by well-known firms such as Meiji Holdings Co (2269.T) and Kirin Holdings Co (2503.T).
+The operator of Japan’s biggest convenience store chain sells luxury home-brand food and drinks made by well-known firms such as Meiji Holdings Co and Kirin Holdings Co.

 It has also rolled out “Seven Cafe”, a freshly brewed coffee similar to the daily brew offered by Starbucks, that has boosted sales of accompanying sandwiches and snacks.